fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 ## Description

 Added `shareFileWithApp()` , which can open file with its data as input to specific list of apps .
 It skips browser requirement to launch an app on desktop.
-The supported apps in plugin is `MSPAINT, NOTEPAD, PHOTOSHOP, EDGE, CHROME, NOTEPAD_PLUS_PLUS` or `BY_DEFAULT_APP` will  make file handle by system defaults app.
+The supported apps in plugin is `MS_PAINT, NOTEPAD, PHOTOSHOP, EDGE, CHROME, NOTEPAD_PLUS_PLUS` or `BY_DEFAULT_APP` will  make file handle by system defaults app.

 - Select File, it will open by default app handler by Windows or specific app mentioned.
 It will skip browser need to open desktop app.
 <a href="https://imgur.com/lD9X0YH"><img src="https://i.imgur.com/lD9X0YH.jpg" title="source: imgur.com" /></a>